DFE-Digital/bat-design-history/app/posts/how-to/2024-01-17-how-to-write-markdown.md

 You should also put blank lines before and after a heading for compatibility.

 ```
-Put a blank line before...
+Put a blank line before

 ## This is a heading

-...and after a heading.
+And after a heading.
 ```

+Do not use headings to resize text.

+Do not skip heading levels.
+For example, heading level 3 follows heading level 2, etc.

 ## Paragraphs